-We hypothesize that the pair-wise model correlates better partly due to the fact that the noise in edge potentials is ameliorated by averaging over n potentials for each citation (one for each other citation) instead of only a single potential as is the case with the entitybased model.
-Perhaps even though the edge potentials in the entity-based model are expected to be less noisy (because the entity attributes are more "canonical"), averaging in the pair-wise model is still more robust.
+We hypothesize that the pair-wise model correlates better partly because the noise in edge potentials is ameliorated by averaging over n potentials for each citation (one for each other citation) instead of only a single MAP-estimate potential as is the case with the entity-based model, (marginalization over the entity attributes should help).
+The difference in correlation may also occur because the entity-citation model makes an incorrect independence assumption by scoring citation mentions independently given the entity attributes.
+Variant citation strings are often correlated (by the use of common abbreviations, or propagated errors, etc.); while the entity-based model assumes that abbreviating the name of this conference as "UAI" occurs independently in each citation, the conditional model's pairwise comparisons give high probability to its repeated use.
+As is often the case, the entity-based "generative-style" model could be improved with further structure to represent abbreviations, but building in all the necessary structure is difficult, and conditional models are often more robust to missing model structure.
 Further work is needed here to determine the effect of the quality of the generated entity attributes and learned potentials on the model's performance.